rspective/voucherify.js/README.md

 ```

 We are tracking users which are validating vouchers with those who consume them by a `tracking_id`.
 For that we are setting up an identity for the user.
 We will generate a `tracking_id` on the server side unless you specify it on your own.
 In both cases you will receive it in the validation response.
+In case you provide `source_id` for customer, always use it also as user's itenditiy.
+Otherwise  the `ambiguous_tracking_id` error can be returned.

 To provide your custom value use this simple function: